pjose92/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Routing & Middleware

 - [ ] Describe Middleware?

+Middleware are functions that recieve a request and return a response

 - [ ] Describe a Resource?

+ resource is anything that can be used, modified or added to our database.

 - [ ] What can the API return to help clients know if a request was successful?

+an API can return the HTTP response codes to help the client know if the request was a success status code of 200 or 201, along with a message or the object that was sent.

 - [ ] How can we partition our application into sub-applications?

+Using express router to creat sub routes within our application

 ## Minimum Viable Product